Joint Point - Elks Park Concert Series

 View Event →

-A collaboration of Telluride Arts and the Telluride Institute’s Talking Gourds Poetry Program, Telluride Artwalk Poetry is free and open to all ages, thanks to the generosity of Telluride Arts, a Town of Telluride CCAASE grant, private donors and Talking Gourds’ Fischer and Cantor poetry contests.
+A collaboration of the Lone Cone Library and the Telluride Institute’s Talking Gourds poetry program, Stories & Poems Norwood is free and open to all ages, thanks to the generosity of the library, a Town of Telluride CCAASE grant, private donors and Talking Gourds’ Fischer and Cantor poetry contests.

 Both the Fischer and Cantor contests are currently open for submissions.

-For more information on poetry contests and the many Talking Gourds programs, visit the website www.tellurideinstitute.org/talking-gourds.
+For more information on poetry contests and Talking Gourds programs, visit the website www.tellurideinstitute.org/talking-gourds.
 For questions about the event, text 970-729-0220 or email Goodtimes at art@tellurideinstitute.org

 View Event →